Green Chile Pork Pozole | Pozole Verde

 - Sour cream or crema Mexicana

-Leftovers can be stored in the refrigerator for 3-4 days.
-Or store in an airtight container in the freezer for about six months.
+Pozole can be stored in an airtight container in the freezer for about six months.

 - Venison tacos